© Jeff Matthews entry Mar 2012

 the Normans in the middle of the 1000s changed from

 ambiguity to support.
 Though Stephen IX, Pope in 1057/8,

-actually proposed military campaigns against
+actually proposed military campaigns against the Normans,

-Hildebrand, Pope Gregory VII, the great reformer,
+Gregory VII, the great reformer, friend of Sichlegaita's,

-a great role in the life of
+a friendship that would play a great role in the life of

 this Pope, one of the most important in Church history.

 When the time came, as it had to, for Robert of Hauteville to demand the surrender of Salerno, the last remaining large Lombard Duchy in the South, it was no doubt his wife who kept him from simply attacking her native city outright.
 And, thus, the opening scene of this story came to pass.
 Sichelgaita went into the city and begged her brother to surrender.
 He wouldn't, so Robert simply lay siege to Salerno and, bluntly, starved them out.
 It took months, but it was effective.
 Sichelgaita's had managed to save her brother's life.
 He went into exile in Rome.

 Interestingly, the fortunes of Salerno took a turn for the better under the combined rule of Robert and his hometown princess, Sichelgaita.
 The medical school returned to its splendor of old when one of the great itinerant scholars of the Middle Ages, Constantine of Carthage, called the "African", was caught secretly wandering around the premises of the medical school, admiring it.
 He had seen the great medical schools of Islam, but he had not seen anything like this, he told Robert, at which point Robert hired him to teach there.
 Also, the Lombard-Normans built a new city wall and a new cathedral.